 28 April 2017

-The Housing (Tenants' Rights) Bill would set up a Living Rent Commission to study how rents in the private rented sector could be lowered and tenants’ terms improved.
-It would require the Secretary of State to report the Commission’s recommendations to Parliament.
-It would also promote longer tenancies, create a mandatory national register of landlords and lettings agents, and ban letting or management fees charged to tenants.
+The Housing (Tenants' Rights) Bill would create a Living Rent Commission to study ways to reduce rents in the private rented sector and improve tenants' terms and conditions.
+It would require the government to report the Commission's recommendations to Parliament, promote longer tenancies, create a mandatory national register of landlords and letting agents, and ban letting or management fees charged to tenants.

 Generated 21 February 2026